Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/subsurface_scattering.rst

   The brightness of a surface point is the calculated "Average" of the brightness of its surrounding points.
-  Depending on your settings the whole surface may be taken into account, and it's a bit more complicated than simply calculating the average, but don't bother too much with the math behind it.
+  Depending on your settings the whole surface may be taken into account, and it's a bit more complicated than simply calculating the average, but do not bother too much with the math behind it.

 Instead let us see what SSS does to a distinct light point.